dylanmckay/avr-compiler-integration-tests/README.md

 # Coverage

-  * Basic copying of immediates to SRAM
+  * Basic copying of immediate integer values to SRAM
+  * Memory copying from one chunk of RAM to another chunk

 # Tests yet to be implemented